cyberark/conjur-api-java/README.md

 CONJUR_APPLIANCE_URL=https://conjur.myorg.com/api
 ```

 _NOTE:_ Defining environment variables is dependent on where the application is running.
-For example, if the Java app is running in Docker, you would set them in `docker-compose.yml`.
+For example, if the Java app is running in Docker, you would set them in the `docker-compose.yml`.
-If the app is running locally, you can configure them in a IDE.
+If the app is running locally, you can configure them in the IDE.

 In order to set CONJUR_AUTHN_LOGIN and CONJUR_AUTHN_API_KEY, you will need to add the host to Conjur with the proper privileges in policy.

+For this _specific_ example, we will define our Java application as a host and grant permissions over some variable.
+This variable will later hold a secret and we will
+show how to retrieve this secret using the Conjur Java API once a connection is established.
+If you have a different use case, you can use the below policy as the basis for
-If you have already done so, you can skip the next set of steps.
+another desired outcome.
+If a policy already exists for your host, you can skip the next set of steps.

 1. Make sure Conjur is running in the background and open the Conjur CLI.

     _NOTE:_ If using Docker: `docker-compose exec <NAME_OF_CLI_CONTAINER> bash`

-2. Copy the following policy, substitute the name of the policy, hostname, and permissions according to deemed necessary, and save it as a `.yml` file.
-In this policy, we are defining our Java
+2. Copy the following policy, substitute the name of the policy, hostname, and permissions accordingly, and save it as a `.yml` file.
-application as a host and granting permissions over some variable.
-This variable will later hold a secret value.

 ```xml
 - !policy